-Just as other knitwear styles have varied in style, ease and fit over the years, round yoke sweaters have also done so.
+Just as other knitwear styles have varied in style, ease, and fit over the years, round yoke sweaters have also done so.
 Yokes can be wide or narrow, in patterned or textured stitches, and in varied proximity to the neckline.
 This is not generally a tailored style.
 Ease in knits can be calculated on the basis of fashion or personal preference.
-With some familiarity with slopers measurements may however, be adjusted in this style as in any other sweater.
+With some familiarity with slopers, measurements may, however, be adjusted in this style as in any other sweater.
 Neckline measurements do not reflect the measurements achieved after adding finishes i.e. turtle or round.
 Depending on the size of the yoke, shaping can begin at the armhole level bind off (seen in the early hand knitting directions in the 70s), while smaller yoke shaping can begin at whatever point is desired, extending to the neckline, or simply to create a design band.
-The shaping is created by decreases if the garment is knit from the bottom up, and with increases if worked from the top down.
-In most styles the same number of rows are worked from the armhole bind off or held section to where yoke sections meet.
-At that point if hand knitting on circulars the 4 sections: i.e. left sleeve, front yoke, right sleeve, and back yoke may be picked up and joined for completing the yoke.
+The shaping is created by decreases if the garment is knit from the bottom up, and with increases, if worked from the top down.
+In most styles, the same number of rows are worked from the armhole bind off or held section to where yoke sections meet.
+At that point, if hand knitting on circulars the 4 sections: i.e. left sleeve, front yoke, right sleeve, and back yoke may be picked up and joined for completing the yoke.
 My illustrations have been created using Mac’s Pages lines and shapes.
 They are not to scale.

-the front and back can be begin to consider shaping at breasts, waist, and those wedges under where the yoke “circle” meets the sweater may be short rowed on each side with the intent of achieving a much better personal fit
+the front and back can begin to consider shaping at breasts, waist, and those wedges under where the yoke “circle” meets the sweater may be short rowed on each side with the intent of achieving a much better personal fit

 Hand knitters are probably familiar with Elizabeth Zimmermann and her daughter, Meg Swansen.
 Handknitting with Meg Swansen 1995, and Elizabeth Zimmermann’s Knitting workshop 1981, Knitting around 1989, Knitting without tears 1971 are classical references that include information on yoke creation, including these guidelines

 Other authors suggest 1/4 of total body and sleeve measurement in stitches (excluding armhole) for a tighter neckline (turtle neck), one third for a more open style (crewneck).
 Original circumference/ body measurement should include any ease.
-Though decreases for the yoke: first halfway up 25%(one out of every 4), second 3/4 up 33% (one out of every 3), and last 1/2 inch before full depth is reached 40% (two out of every 5) are the most common, they can be placed and varied to suit your own design.
+Though decreases for the yoke: first halfway up 25%(one out of every 4), second 3/4 of the way up 33% (one out of every 3), and last 1/2 inch before full depth is reached 40% (two out of every 5) are the most common, they can be placed and varied to suit your own design.